bomquote/transistor/README.rst

 **Windows Setup**

-On Windows, the easiest way to get started with Docker is to use `Chocolately <https://chocolatey.org/>`_ to install docker-for-windows.
+On Windows, the easiest way to get started with Docker is to use `Chocolately <https://chocolatey.org/>`_ to install docker-desktop (the successor to docker-for-windows, which has now been depreciated).
 Using Chocolately requires
 `installing Chocolately <https://chocolatey.org/install>`_.

-Then, to install Docker-for-windows with Chocolately:
+Then, to install docker-desktop with Chocolately:

 .. code-block:: rest

-    C:\> choco install docker-for-windows
+    C:\> choco install docker-desktop

-You will likely need to restart your Windows box after installing docker-for-windows, even if it doesn't tell you to do so.
+You will likely need to restart your Windows box after installing docker-desktop, even if it doesn't tell you to do so.

 **All Platforms**